EUROPEAN CUP HISTORY.COM

 CSKA Sofia v Liverpool

 Bayern Munich continued to impress as they breezed their way past the Romanians of Universitatea Craiova.
 Early goals in Romania from Rummennigge and Breitner put the Germans in complete control of the tie, and when Dieter Hoeness extended their lead in Munich they were as good as through, eventually winning 3-1 on aggregate.
 In the other quarter-final, Anderlecht narrowly won their home game with Red Star Belgrade thanks to another goal from Guerts and a fortunate strike from Lozano either side of a brilliant individual goal for Red Star by Bosko Durovski.
-In front of 90,000 fans in Belgrade, Hofkens headed home for Anderlecht on 33 minutes and gave the purple and white shirted fans something to cheer about.
-Red Star would soon retaliate with a goal from the penalty spot for a short lived rally cry from the Red Star supporters.
-The rally was quelled shortly afterwards when Franky Vercauteren gave the thousands of purple and white shirts reason to wave their flags and their custom t-shirt in a victory celebration as he sealed the Belgians place in the semi-finals after only an hour.
+In front of 90,000 fans in Belgrade, Hofkens headed home for Anderlecht on 33 minutes.
+Red Star soon retaliated with a goal from the penalty spot, but when Franky Vercauteren put the Belgians ahead again on the night, he all but sealed the Belgians place in the semi-finals after only an hour.

 Red Star Belgrade v Anderlecht